Disclosure process in British Scouting Overseas

 - Notify the Appointments Secretary when the local disclosure process is complete

-You will receive email acknowledgments of the information you upload but you can also check progress.
-You will need to register (a one-off process) at the Support Portal.
-You will need an email address and a password of your choice.
-Once you have done this, you can log in and check on your applications.
+You'll receive email acknowledgments of the information you upload but you can also check progress.
+You'll need to register (a one-off process) at the Support Portal.
+You'll need an email address and a password of your choice.
+Once you've done this, you can log in and check on your applications.

 Renewal of disclosure checks